freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/project-euler/problem-39-integer-right-triangles.english.md

 ## Description
 <section id='description'>

-If p is the perimeter of a right angle triangle with integral length sides, {a,b,c}, there are exactly three solutions for p = 120.
+If <var>p</var> is the perimeter of a right angle triangle with integral length sides, {a,b,c}, there are exactly three solutions for p = 120.

 {20,48,52}, {24,45,51}, {30,40,50}

-For which value of p ≤ n, is the number of solutions maximised?
+For which value of <var>p</var> ≤ `n`, is the number of solutions maximized?

 </section>

 ## Instructions